usefulparadigm/vim-autosession/README.md

 To enable autosession, create an (empty) autosession file in your project root directory and then run vim without any arguments.

-	$ touch .autosession
+	$ touch .session.vim

-If you change the autosession file name(default: .autosession), you can edit your .vimrc and enter the following command:
+If you change the autosession file's name(default: .session.vim), you can edit your .vimrc and enter the following command:

-	set g:autosession_file = 'your_preferable_filename'
+	set g:autosession_file = 'something.vim'

+You can also specify various **sessionoptions** in your .vimrc file as usual.
+The full description of options can be referenced by typing `:help sessionoptions` command on you Vim (default: "blank,buffers,curdir,folds,help,options,tabpages,winsize").

+	set sessionoptions=blank,buffers,curdir,tabpages,winpos,folds

 ## Installation